-Wealthsimple offer various account types to meet specific needs.
+Wealthsimple offers various account types to meet specific needs.
 These include:

 2. Enter your details and answer the questionnaire.
 After completing your investment profile, you get a personalized plan and recommended asset allocation that is based on your risk category.

-3. Choose an account e.g. RRSP, TFSA, IRA, etc. or transfer one from another provider
+3. Choose an account, e.g. RRSP, TFSA, RESP, etc., or transfer one from another provider

-4. You have an option to setup regular automated contributions.
+4. You have the option to set up regular automated contributions.

 Wealthsimple offer three basic types of portfolios: